ClementNerma/NightOS/docs/specs/services/README.md

 They are referred to as `sys::` services.

+**NOTE:** A large part of how the system works can be found in the different services' documentation, such as the exact way hardware devices and network communications are handled, or how the filesystem is managed.

 ## Nomenclature

 All [methods and notifications](../ipc.md#methods-and-notifications) describe the required permissions to use them, their arguments.